-The Abertawe Bro Morgannwg University Local Health Board (the health board) standing orders provide that "The board may and, where directed by the Welsh Government must, appoint committees of the health board either to undertake specific functions on the board's behalf or to provide advice and assurance to the board in the exercise of its functions.
+1.1 The Swansea Bay University Local Health Board (the health board) standing orders provide that "The board may and, where directed by the Welsh Government must, appoint committees of the health board either to undertake specific functions on the board's behalf or to provide advice and assurance to the board in the exercise of its functions.
 The board's commitment to openness and transparency in the conduct of all its business extends equally to the work carried out on its behalf by committees".

-In line with standing orders (and the health board's scheme of delegation), the board shall nominate a committee to be known as the Mental Health Legislation Committee.
+1.2 In line with standing orders (and the health board's scheme of delegation), the board shall nominate a committee to be known as the Mental Health Legislation Committee.
 The detailed terms of reference and operating arrangements set by the board in respect of this committee are set out below.

-The remit of this committee is to consider and monitor the use of the Mental Health Act 1983 (MHS), Mental Capacity Act 2005 (which includes the Deprivation of Liberty Safeguards (DoLS)) (MCA) and the Mental Health (Wales) Measure 2010 (the measure).
+1.3 The remit of this committee is to consider and monitor the use of the Mental Health Act 1983 (MHS), as amended, the Mental Capacity Act 2005 (which includes the Deprivation of Liberty Safeguards (DoLS)) (MCA) and the Mental Health (Wales) Measure 2010 (the measure).

-A summary of the definitions of legislation and a glossary of terms are appended at appendix 1.
+A summary of the definitions of legislation and a glossary of terms are presented at appendix 1.